-C. Priority projects/programs
+C. Priority Projects/Programs

 64. The APSI priority projects were selected based on their progress or state of preparation and financing, and their critical role in addressing the SASEC program's trade and connectivity objectives.
-Criteria for project selection include: (i) advancement/ progress of project preparation/ approval/ implementation; (ii) identification of firm financing; (iii) spatial orientation or key role the project plays in meeting the sector's trade/ connectivity objectives; and (iv) strong interest as a regional project by SASEC member countries.
-As discussed earlier, the priority multi-modal corridor initiatives are selected on the basis of the identified priority SASEC Road Corridors (SRC) presented in the 2019 SASEC Operational Plan Update.
+Criteria for project selection include: (i) advancement/progress of project preparation/approval/ implementation, (ii) identification of firm financing, (iii) spatial orientation or key role the project plays in meeting the sector's trade/ connectivity objectives, and (iv) strong interest as a regional project by SASEC member countries.
+As discussed earlier, the priority multimodal corridor initiatives are selected on the basis of the identified priority SASEC road corridors (SRC) presented in the 2019 SASEC Operational Plan Update.

-65. The APSI contains 53 priority projects proposed for close coordination and facilitation by the SASEC program with total cost of \$34.54 billion and identified financing of \$18.48 billion (See Table 1 below).
-These are mostly in the six identified priority SASEC Corridors, comprising 42 projects costing a total of \$30.21 billion with financing of \$16.45 billion.
-The rest (11 projects) are in trade facilitation, energy and economic corridor development costing \$4.33 billion and with financing of \$2.01 billion.
-It is proposed to closely monitor the progress of these priority projects and programs identified for each SASEC Corridor and sector, and to implement stronger and closer cross-border coordination to ensure better leveraging of their impacts.
+65. The APSI contains 53 priority projects proposed for close coordination and facilitation by the SASEC program with a total cost of \$34.54 billion and identified the financing of \$18.48 billion (Table 1).
+These are mostly in the six identified priority SASEC corridors, comprising 42 projects costing a total of \$30.21 billion with financing of \$16.45 billion.
+The rest (11 projects) are in trade facilitation, energy, and economic corridor development costing \$4.33 billion and with the financing of \$2.01 billion.
+It is proposed to closely monitor the progress of these priority projects and programs identified for each SASEC corridor and sector and to implement stronger and closer cross-border coordination to ensure better leveraging of their impacts.